What is your plan for getting started: who, what, when, where, and how?

 If you are looking to improve or expand an existing program, complete a detailed plan for strengthening program implementation, complete a realistic program budget, and lastly confirm that your program is appropriate for your youth, your community, and your desired goals and objectives.
-(See also: Framework: Overview of 10 Steps)
+(See also: Framework)

 Benefits to Planning

 Some of the benefits of creating a detailed plan for your program are the ability to document new details in your plan you hadn’t thought about before, re-think your existing plan more critically, and perhaps strengthen your implementation.
 Your plan will also help develop additional clear markers for success.

 Tasks to Develop a Plan for Your Program